 When you’re feeling sad, people might say that you’re depressed.
-But is this a correct assessment?
+However, is this a correct assessment?
 Medical experts believe that depression is so much more.
 What is depression, and how does it affect addiction treatment?

 What Is Depression?

-Clinicians diagnose depression as a mood disorder that affects you for at least two weeks or longer.
+Clinicians diagnose depression as a mood disorder that affects you for two weeks or longer.
 However, depression comes in various forms.
 Dysthymia is a long-term version of this mood disorder that may have affected you for two years or longer.
 Symptoms change in severity throughout this time.